abdurrehmandev21/dbt_ecommerce_with_airbyte/README.md

 # Datawarehouse Project using Dbt
-A practise project to build an ecommerce data warehouse using dbt and postgres
+A practise project to build an ecommerce data warehouse using airbyte, dbt and postgres.
+Raw data ingestion from bigquery using airbyte and transforming data with dbt.
+Creating facts, dimensions and marts.
+Destination is local postgres.

 ## Getting Started
 - Install python 3+